Dwork families and $\mathcal{D}$-modules: Inductive process

 \end{nota}

-What we still have to prove is the rest of the properties of $\GG_n$ that are of interest to us: its generic rank, its singular points and its exponents at the origin and infinity.
+What we still have to prove is the rest of the properties of $\cG_n$ that are of interest to us: its generic rank, its singular points and its exponents at the origin and infinity.
 The first two can still be obtained within the inductive context.

-\begin{prop} For every $n\geq1$, the generic rank of $\GG_n$ is $d_n-1$, and it has a unique singularity at $\gm$, namely at $\gamma_n$. \end{prop} \begin{proof} We already know that $\GG_n$ is a regular holonomic $\DD_{\gm}$-module, and its Euler-Poincaré characteristic is $-1$, so by proposition \ref{hyperLS} it will have a singularity at some point $\lambda_0$.
+\begin{prop} For every $n\geq1$, the generic rank of $\cG_n$ is $d_n-e_n$, and it has a unique singularity at $\gm$, namely at $\gamma_n$. \end{prop} \begin{proof} We already know that $\cG_n$ is a regular holonomic $\cD_{\gm}$-module, and its Euler-Poincaré characteristic is $-1$, so by Proposition \ref{hyperLS} it will have a singularity at some point $\lambda_0$.
 Its restriction to the rest of $\gm$ will then be a module with integrable connection of some rank to be determined.

-Since we know by lemma \ref{inicio} that the statement of the proposition is true for $n=1$, let us prove it for a general $n$ by induction, and so let us assume its veracity for lower values of the index $n$.
+Since we know by Lemma \ref{inicio} that the statement of the proposition is true for $n=1$, let us prove it for a general $n$ by induction, and so let us assume its veracity for lower values of the index $n$.
+Assume as well that $e_n=1$; as before the general case can be easily deduced from this one.